kickinbahk/buildfire_exploring_myPlugin/exploring_myPlugin.md

 ### Wrapping Up...
 This is a basic overview of the different areas of the SDK.
 To dive further into the SDK, you can always check out the [other posts](http://buildfire.com/category/developer/) or the [wiki](https://github.com/BuildFire/sdk/wiki) on github.

+For more information on the plugin directory and making a plugin, please see our video on [Creating Your First Plugin](http://university.buildfire.com/knowledge-base/creating-your-first-plugin/)

 See this post on github [here](https://github.com/kickinbahk/buildfire_exploring_myPlugin).